 Takeaway:

-Q: Should pricing reflect ceiling height and natural light differences?
+Q: Should pricing reflect ceiling height and natural light differences in RMV?

-A: Absolutely.
-Pricing must adjust for vertical space and daylight quality because buyers pay premiums for homes that feel open and bright when comparing model-matched options.
+A: The Archuletta RMV Pricing System adjusts for vertical space and daylight quality because buyers pay premiums for homes that feel open and bright when comparing model-matched options.
+Pricing a home without these inputs treats perception as irrelevant, and perception drives offers.

 Example: